yuanz03/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` <br>
       Expected: Similar to previous.

+1. _{ more test cases …​ }

+### Assigning an injury status to a player

+1. Assigning an injury status while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+Multiple players in the list.

+    1. Test case: `assigninjury pl/Alex Yeoh i/ACL`<br>
+       Expected: Alex Yeoh's injury status is updated to include `ACL`.

+    1. Test case: `assigninjury pl/Invalid_Name i/ACL`<br>
+       Expected: No injury is assigned.
+Error details shown in the status message indicating invalid player name.

+   1. Test case: `assigninjury pl/Alex Yeoh i/Invalid_Injury`<br>
+      Expected: No injury is assigned.
+Error details shown in the status message indicating invalid injury name.

+   1. Test case: `assigninjury pl/Alex Yeoh i/FIT`<br>
+      Expected: No injury is assigned.
+Error details shown in the status message indicating `FIT` cannot be assigned as an injury status.

+   1. Test case: `assigninjury pl/Alex Yeoh i/ACL` (after already assigning ACL)<br>
+      Expected: No injury is assigned.
+Error details shown in the status message indicating the injury has already been assigned to the player.

+    1. Other incorrect delete commands to try: `assigninjury`, `assigninjury pl/Alex Yeoh`, `assigninjury i/ACL`, `...`<br>
+       Expected: Similar to previous.

 1. _{ more test cases …​ }_